-One helpful strategy I use often is what I call “default decisions.”
-This approach allows your team to move forward without waiting for approvals, making your life as a leader easier and less stressful while still keeping everyone informed on what to do and when.
+One helpful strategy I often use is what I call “default decisions.”
+This approach allows your team to move forward without waiting for approvals, making your life as a leader easier and less stressful while still keeping everyone informed about what to do and when.
 By using default decisions, you can create a more relaxed environment where everyone knows what to expect and can keep making progress.
 Let’s explore how this approach can benefit you and your team!

 What Are Default Decisions?

 A “default decision” is setting a clear expectation that if no feedback is received by a certain time a specific action will be taken.
-The decision is made by default with no additional action needed.
+The decision is made by default, with no additional action needed.
 For instance, you might say to a team member, “If you don’t hear from me by the end of the day, assume your request is approved.”
-Or, when presenting a plan to an executive, you might say “This is what we’re planning on doing.
-If you want us to do something different let me know; otherwise, the team will begin on Monday.”
+Or, when presenting a plan to an executive, you might say, “This is what we’re planning on doing.
+If you want us to do something different, let me know; otherwise, the team will begin on Monday.”

 This approach eliminates ambiguity and creates a straightforward path forward.
 By establishing a default action, you empower your team to proceed without waiting for explicit approval or further discussion, which can often lead to delays.